Linda Caicedo: Colombian superstar lighting up World Cup – DW – 07/31/2023

 "At the time, I didn't think I could play professionally again because of all the treatments and surgeries I had to go through," Caicedo told FIFA.

-She underwent surgery to remove a tumour and one of her ovaries before undergoing six months of chemotherapy.
+She underwent surgery to remove a tumor and one of her ovaries before undergoing six months of chemotherapy.

 Days after Caicedo was declared cancer-free, she was already back in training with new club Deportivo Cali and won the club's first title in 2021 alongside national teammates Maria Usme and Daniela Arias.